opensas/mdn-svelte-tutorial/07-typescript-support/Svelte_typescript_support.md

 }
 ```

-> Note: the Svelte `template` uses [svelte-preprocess](https://github.com/sveltejs/svelte-preprocess) 4.0.0 to support TypeScript.
+Note: the Svelte `template` uses [svelte-preprocess](https://github.com/sveltejs/svelte-preprocess) 4.0.0 to support TypeScript.
 From that version onward you have to use `export/import type` syntax to import types and interfaces.
 Check [this section](https://github.com/sveltejs/language-tools/blob/master/docs/preprocessors/typescript.md#how-do-i-import-interfaces-into-my-svelte-components-i-get-errors-after-transpilation) of the troubleshooting guide for more information.

-Now we'll use it from our `Todo.svelte` component.
+Now we'll use TodoType from our `Todo.svelte` component.
 We'll add the `lang="ts"` to our `<script>` tag, and then we'll just import the type and use it to declare the `todo` property.

 Replace the `export let todo` line with the following:

 ```TypeScript
   import type { TodoType } from '../types/todo.type'

   export let todo: TodoType
 ```

+Add the `lang='ts'` to the `<script>` tag of `Todo.svelte` component, otherwise you'll get errors.

 > When importing a .ts file you have to omit the extension.
 Check the [import section](https://www.typescriptlang.org/docs/handbook/modules.html#import) of the TypeScript manual for more information.